Faculty

 Garth Greenwell is the author of What Belongs to You, which won the British Book Award for Debut of the Year, was longlisted for the National Book Award, and was a finalist for many other awards, including the PEN/Faulkner Award, the LA Times Book Prize, and the James Tait Black Memorial Prize.
 His second book, Cleanness, was a finalist for the Lambda Literary Award and was longlisted for the Gordon Burn Prize, the Joyce Carol Oates Prize, and the Prix Sade, among others.
 A New York Times Notable Book, it was named a Best Book of 2020 by over thirty publications.
 A new novel, Small Rain, is forthcoming in 2024.
 A 2020 Guggenheim Fellow and recipient of the 2021 Vursell Award for prose style from the American Academy of Arts and Letters, he has taught at the Iowa Writers’ Workshop, the University of Mississippi, where he was the John and Renée Grisham Writer in Residence, and Grinnell College.
 He is currently a Distinguished Writer in Residence at NYU.

-Terrance Hayes’s most recent publications include So to Speak (Penguin 2023), So to Speak (Penguin 2023), American Sonnets for My Past And Future Assassin (Penguin 2018) and To Float In The Space Between: Drawings and Essays in Conversation with Etheridge Knight (Wave, 2018).
+Terrance Hayes’s most recent publications include So to Speak (Penguin 2023), Watch Your Language (Penguin 2023), American Sonnets for My Past And Future Assassin (Penguin 2018) and To Float In The Space Between: Drawings and Essays in Conversation with Etheridge Knight (Wave, 2018).
 To Float In The Space Between was winner of the Poetry Foundation’s 2019 Pegasus Award for Poetry Criticism and a finalist for the 2018 National Book Critics Circle Award in Criticism.
 American Sonnets for My Past And Future Assassin won the Hurston/Wright 2019 Award for Poetry and was a finalist the 2018 National Book Critics Circle Award in Poetry, the 2018 National Book Award in Poetry, the 2018 TS Eliot Prize for Poetry, and the 2018 Kingsley Tufts Poetry Award.
 Hayes is a Professor of English at New York University.

-Katie Kitamura’s most recent novel is Intimacies.
-One of The New York Times’ 10 Best Books of 2021 and one of Barack Obama’s Favorite Books of 2021, it was longlisted for the National Book Award, the PEN/Faulkner Award and the Joyce Carol Oates Prize.
+Katie Kitamura’s most recent novel is Audition.
+She is also the author of Intimacies, one of The New York Times’ 10 Best Books of 2021 and one of Barack Obama’s favorite books of 2021.
+It was longlisted for the National Book Award and the PEN/Faulkner Award, and was a finalist for the Joyce Carol Oates Prize.
+In France, it won the Prix Litteraire Lucien Barriere, was a finalist for the Grand Prix de l’Heroine, and was longlisted for the Prix Fragonard.
 Her third novel, A Separation, was a finalist for the Premio von Rezzori and a New York Times Notable Book.
-She is also the author of Gone To The Forest and The Longshot, both finalists for the New York Public Library’s Young Lions Fiction Award.
-Her work has been translated into 21 languages and is being adapted for film and television.
-A recipient of fellowships from the Lannan, Santa Maddalena, and Jan Michalski foundations, Katie has written for publications including The New York Times Book Review, The New York Times, The Guardian, Granta, BOMB, Triple Canopy, and Frieze.
-She teaches in the creative writing program at New York University.
+Her two previous novels, Gone To The Forest and The Longshot, were both finalists for the New York Public Library’s Young Lions Fiction Award.

-Deborah Landau (Director) is the author of five collections of poetry, most recently Skeletons.
+Deborah Landau (Director) is the author of five collections of poetry, most recently Skeletons, which was named one of The New Yorker’s “Best Books of 2023.”
 Her other books include Soft Targets (winner of the Believer Book Award), The Uses of the Body and The Last Usable Hour, all Lannan Literary Selections from Copper Canyon Press, and Orchidelirium, selected by Naomi Shihab Nye for the Robert Dana Anhinga Prize for Poetry.
 Her other awards include a Jacob K Javits Fellowship and a Guggenheim Fellowship.
 The Uses of the Body was featured on NPR's All Things Considered, and included on "Best of 2015" lists by The New Yorker, Vogue, BuzzFeed, and O, The Oprah Magazine.
 A Spanish edition was published by Valparaiso Edicíones in 2017.
-Her work has appeared in The New Yorker, The Paris Review, American Poetry Review, Poetry, The Wall Street Journal, The New York Times, CNN, The Atlantic, The Nation, and three volumes of The Best American Poetry, and included in anthologies such as Resistance, Rebellion, Life: 50 Poems Now, Please Excuse This Poem: 100 New Poets for the Next Generation, Not for Mothers Only, The Best American Erotic Poems, and Women's Work: Modern Poets Writing in English.
+Her work has appeared in The New Yorker, The Paris Review, American Poetry Review, Poetry, New York Review of Books, The Wall Street Journal, The New York Times, CNN, The Atlantic, The Nation, and three volumes of The Best American Poetry, and included in anthologies such as Resistance, Rebellion, Life: 50 Poems Now, Please Excuse This Poem: 100 New Poets for the Next Generation, Not for Mothers Only, The Best American Erotic Poems, and Women's Work: Modern Poets Writing in English.
 Landau was educated at Stanford University, Columbia University, and Brown University, where she received a Ph.D. in English and American Literature.
 She is a Professor and Director of the Creative Writing Program at NYU.

 Claudia Rankine is a recipient of the 2016 MacArthur Fellowship, and the author of six collections including Citizen: An American Lyric and Don’t Let Me Be Lonely; three plays including HELP, which premiered in March of 2020 at The Shed, NYC, and The White Card, and the editor of several anthologies including The Racial Imaginary: Writers on Race in the Life of the Mind.
 She also co-produces a video series, “The Situation,” alongside John Lucas, and is the founder of the Open Letter Project: Race and the Creative Imagination.
 In 2016, she co-founded The Racial Imaginary Institute (TRII).
 In addition to the MacArthur, her numerous awards and honors include the Forward Prize, the National Book Critics Circle Award for Poetry, a Guggenheim Fellowship, and fellowships from the Lannan Foundation and the National Endowment of the Arts.
 Her most recent book is Just Us: An American Conversation (Graywolf, 2020).
 A Chancellor of the Academy of American Poets, Claudia Rankine joined the NYU Creative Writing Program as a tenured Professor in Fall 2021.